AviatrixSystems/Docs/HowTos/Controller_and_Software_Release_Notes.rst

 **Deprecated Features in Aviatrix Release 6.8.1398**

-* The Encrypted Peering and Transitive Peering features are deprecated.
-These features’ functionality will be replaced by Aviatrix Multi-Cloud Transit.
-Aviatrix recommends deleting Encrypted and Transitive Peerings from your account, and then upgrading your Controller.
+* The Transitive Peering features is deprecated.
+This features’ functionality will be replaced by Aviatrix Multi-Cloud Transit.
-* The Sumo Logic logging integration, Logstash logging integration, and Splunk logging integrations are deprecated in this release.
-Instead, use rsyslog to integrate with external logging systems.
+* Aviatrix recommends deleting Encrypted and Transitive Peerings from your account, and then upgrading your Controller.

 6.9.188 (10/21/2022)
 ==========================================